igait-niu/igait-backend/README.md

 docker kill <the name of the container>
 ```

-Any changes to the `master` branch will set the GitHub worker to automagically built a private Docker container.
-To update the container on the AWS container (from the `/igait-openpose` root directory):
+Any changes to the `master` branch will set the GitHub worker to automatically build a private Docker container.
+Please note this process takes some time (5~ minutes), but you can view it from [the home page](https://www.github.com/igait-niu/igait-backend).
+Once complete, to update the container on the AWS container (from the `/igait-openpose` root directory):
 ```bash
 docker compose down
 docker pull ghcr.io/igait-niu/igait-backend:latest
 docker compose up -d
 ```
+*Note: You will need to be logged into Docker with your GitHub.
+Since this is a private repository, you need to prove to GHCR that you have access!
+There are many guides online.
+You may need to issue yourself an authentication secret or key.*